Free Testosterone Levels vs. Total T: What’s the Difference?

 Free testosterone is responsible for the creation of secondary sexual characteristics in men, like facial hair and a deeper voice.

-Ask 10 different testosterone experts what a normal testosterone range is and you might get 10 different answers, says Dahl.
+Ask 10 different testosterone experts what normal testosterone levels are and you might get 10 different answers, says Dahl.

 Generally, though, “low” total T is thought of as anything below 300 ng/dL.
 “Everybody will agree that below 300 is low,” says Dahl.
 “But a lot of people will say that men can get benefits if you treat them up to 450 (ng/dL).”

-Total T levels, and in turn, free testosterone levels (4), start to decrease around age 30 by about 1 percent every year.
-Genetics, activity levels, and overall health also play a role in T levels.
+Total Testosterone levels, and in turn, free testosterone levels (4), start to decrease around age 30 by about 1 percent every year.
+Genetics, your activity level, and your overall health also play a role in T levels.

 Free testosterone levels should ideally make up between 1 to 2% of testosterone in your body.
 That’s why it’s hard to give an exact definition of “normal” levels without knowing someone’s lifestyle (if you’re inactive, you likely don’t need as much T as if you run marathons, for example).

-This is important because it helps provide more context, says Dahl.
+This is why it’s critical to test both free testosterone levels and total T, along with other biomarkers like SHBG and estrogen.
+It helps provide more context, says Dahl.
 For example, if your total T levels are not low, research finds that symptoms of low T can still exist.

 Even if your total T levels are okay, your free testosterone levels could be low—and you might benefit from extra T, he says.
 If you only measure total T, you might miss an issue with free T.